pudly/schmopera-hugo/content/articles/nude-musicians-less-hot-than-it-sounds.md

 date = "2016-08-05T14:01:00+01:00"
 lastmod = "2016-08-06T11:51:00+01:00"
 publishDate = "2016-08-06T11:51:00+01:00"
-slug = "nude-musicians-less-hot-than-it-sounds"
-title = "Nude musicians: less hot than it sounds"
+short_description = "Judge if you must, but the whole image of a naked cellist playing a wedding gig had us thinking about the realities of nude music-making.
+Upon further consideration, the idea may be better in fantasy than in reality." slug = "nude-musicians-less-hot-than-it-sounds" title = "Nude musicians: less hot than it sounds"
 +++